 Visit our programme catalogue for full details of the structure and unit content for our LLM in International Law and International Relations.

 An upper second-class honours degree in law.
-Applicants who do not have a law degree but have obtained a 2:1 in at least three modules/units related to law/international commerce can be considered.
+Applicants who do not have a law degree but have obtained a 2:1 in at least three modules or units related to law/international relations can be considered.
 Previous or professional experience is not required.

 See international equivalent qualifications on the International Office website.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.Go to admissions statement

 - £13,700 per year

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.